CCurl/MachineForth/README.md

    03   A>0      if A>0, decrement A and jump to the address in the next CELL 04   CALL     subroutine call.
 Push the address just past the next CELL onto the
-                     return stack, and jump to the address in the next CELL 05   !AC      MuP21 unused (MF: used for !AC)
-   06   @AC      MuP21 unused (MF: used for @AC)
-   07   SYS      MuP21 unused (MF: used for SysOP)
-   08   LIT1     MuP21 unused (MF: used for LIT1)
-   09   @A+      fetch the value from memory pointed to by the A register, push it onto the data stack,
-                    and increment A
-   10   LIT      fetch the next cell from memory as a literal and push place it onto the data stack 11   @A       fetch the value from memory pointed to by the A register, and push it onto the data stack.
+                     return stack, and jump to the address in the next CELL 05   !AC      MuP21 unused (MF: used for !AC - pop BYTE TOS to address in A) 06   @AC      MuP21 unused (MF: used for @AC - push BYTE at address in A onto the data stack) 07   SYS      MuP21 unused (MF: used for SysOP - execute TOS a system operation) 08   LIT1     MuP21 unused (MF: used for LIT1 - push the next BYTE onto the data stack) 09   @A+      fetch CELL at address A, push it onto the data stack, increment A 10   LIT      fetch the next CELL from memory as a literal and push it onto the data stack 11   @A       fetch the CELL from memory pointed to by the A register, and push it onto the data stack.
    12   !
-MuP21 unused (MF: used for !)
+MuP21 unused (MF: used for ! - store NOS to address TOS)
-   13   !A+      remove the item from the top of data stack and store it in the memory pointed
-                    to by the A register, increment A 14   @        MuP21 unused (MF: used for @)
+   13   !A+      store TOS to address A, increment A 14   @        MuP21 unused (MF: used for @ - fetch number at address TOS) 15   !A       store TOS to address A
-   15   !A       remove the item in the top of data stack and store it in the memory pointed
-                    to by the A register
-   16   COM      complement all bits in T (top of data stack) 17   2*       shift T left 1 bit (the bottom bit becomes 0) 18   2/       shift T right 1 bit (the top bit remains unchanged) 19   +*       add the second item on the data stack to the top item without
+   16   COM      complement all bits in TOS (top of data stack) 17   2*       shift TOS left 1 bit (the bottom bit becomes 0) 18   2/       shift TOS right 1 bit (the top bit remains unchanged) 19   +*       add the second item on the data stack to the top item without
-                     removing the second item, if the least signifigant bit of T is 1 20   XOR      remove the top two items from the data stack and replace them with the result of logically exclusively-oring them together 21   AND      remove the top two items from the data stack and replace them with the result of logically and-ing them together 22   INC      MuP21 unused (MF: 1+)
+                     removing the second item, if the least signifigant bit of T is 1 20   XOR      remove the top two items from the data stack and replace them with the result of logically exclusively-oring them together 21   AND      remove the top two items from the data stack and replace them with the result of logically and-ing them together 22   1+       MuP21 unused (MF: Increment TOS)
    23   +        remove the top two items from the data stack and replace them with the result
                      of adding them together
    24   POP      move one item from the return stack to the data stack